epfl-dlab/aiflows/docs/Quick_Start/quick_start.md

 While, we support many more API providers (including custom ones), for the sake of simplicity, in this tutorial, we'll assume you're using either using OpenAI or Azure.

 ### Step 1: Explore the FlowVerse
-Discover a diverse range of Flows, including the [ChatFlowModule](https://huggingface.co/aiflows), by visiting our Flows on the FlowVerse[here](https://huggingface.co/aiflows).
+Discover a diverse range of Flows, including the [ChatFlowModule](https://huggingface.co/aiflows), by visiting our Flows on the FlowVerse [here](https://huggingface.co/aiflows).
 The `ChatAtomicFlow` within the `ChatFlowModule` is a versatile Flow that employs a language model (LLM) via an API to generate textual responses to textual inputs.

 ### Step 2: Pull From the FlowVerse

 To show you how to use a Flow from the FlowVerse, we will use the `ChatAtomicFlow`.
 The same process applies to any available Flow in the FlowVerse (implemented by any member of the community).
 Concretely, you would use the `sync_dependencies` function:

 ```python
 from flows import flow_verse